 And I’ll give you a clue.
 I’m talking about the Makeup Eraser today, after all, and not the generic microfiber thingamajig.
 So what does a makeup eraser do exactly?
 It takes your makeup off with warm water.
 Even mascara and the long-lasting bits, it really does.

-But honestly, these are the best things and you just have to take a look at their website and I guarantee you there will be a color range or a shade that works harmoniously with your bathroom decor at home.
+But honestly, these are the best things, and you just have to take a look at their website to find a color range or a shade that works harmoniously with your bathroom decor at home.

 If you’re a working makeup artist, I highly recommend switching over to these from the cheap and nasty hand towels that we all have in our trailers because you know they don’t last, they lose fibers and they can get a bit stinky, too if you don’t wash them regularly.